 Be among the first to dive in our new exhibit

-And then, from 20 June, another completely new dive experience awaits you - dive in the newly opened exhibit which is 6m deep, has a full tunnel and displays incredible species such as turtles, rays and even tuna.
+Another completely new dive experience awaits you.
+Dive in the newly opened I&J Ocean Exhibit, which is 6m deep, has a full tunnel and displays incredible species such as turtles, rays, guitarshark, brindle bass, and even yellowfin tuna.

 Swim with our rays, turtles & more